Deleterious Material: Paper, plastics, wood, metals, glass, rubber, soil, brick, tars, and any other material not part of the asphalt shingle.

-Suppliers seeking source approvals may submit a written application and quality control plan to the District Materials Engineer (DME) in each district of operation.
+Suppliers seeking source approvals may submit an application and quality control plan to the District Materials Engineer (DME) in each district of operation.
 A sample application is provided in Appendix B. End Users may not collect or process raw shingle material at portable facilities.
 In addition to the requirements stated in this IM, all Suppliers (both in-state and out-of-state) shall comply with local, state, and federal environmental regulations.
 The appropriate District Materials Office may recommend the approval when assured that the Supplier has met all DOT qualifications.
-The Office of Materials will issue a letter of approval.
+The Office of Construction & Materials will issue a letter of approval.
 This letter shall serve as a Supplier’s approval until MAPLE can be updated.

 Certified RAS shall meet the following requirements:

 1. Remove all visible materials not part of the shingle, including but not limited to wood, paper, rubber, metals, and plastics prior to processing.
 Unroll or remove shingles found in rolls prior to processing.

 2. Identify and reject loads with Asbestos Containing Materials (ACM).

 Process the raw shingles by ambient grinding or granulating methods such that the following gradation is met: